DreamExposure/DisCal-Discord-Bot/README.md

 * Easy to learn and use!
 * Simple commands, prefix "!"
 OR @DisCal
 * And much more coming soon!

+In addition to all of the features above, DisCal will automatically send the developer an email should an error occur!
+This way the developer, Nova, will be alerted of an issue immediately and can fix is ASAP!!

 ## Planned Features